jeremytammik/tbc/a/2014_rbp_shapely.md

 Shapely uses its own geometry language.
 Therefore, transformations must be made between each other without losing data.
 In this package you will find a Dynamo version of Shapely geometry.
 I made a tutorial for you on the Github page; you can use it to get a feel for the polygons and let me know if you have any questions or corrections.
-The package is completely open-source.
+The package is completely open source.
-I am one of those people who think open-source is important!
+I am one of those people who think open source is important!

 Here are some examples: